For centuries, people have used natural remedies, such as medicinal plants, to treat a variety of symptoms, including pain.

 However, animal studies on the pain-relieving properties of wild lettuce are limited.
 More research needs to be done that includes humans.

-- Respiratory conditions
+- respiratory conditions

-- Menstrual cramps
+- menstrual cramps

-- Poor circulation
+- poor circulation

-- Urinary infections
+- urinary infections

-It is also thought to have antibacterial properties when applied to the skin.
+It’s also thought to have antibacterial properties when applied to the skin.

-Additionally, some sesquiterpenes offer antioxidant, antibacterial and anti-tumor properties.
+Additionally, some sesquiterpenes offer antioxidant, antibacterial, and antitumor properties.

 However, there are few studies on the specific compounds found in wild lettuce.